 Bowling has to be the biggest worry for the Daredevils.
 Barring Trent Boult, Mohammed Shami and Liam Plunkett, there really isn't another reliable option in the bowling department.
 Amit Mishra who has not played International cricket for quite a long time seems to be past his prime while Shahbaz Nadeem has not been able to make a mark yet at this level.

-Left-arm spinner Axar Patel is the only one who has been retained by the KXIP in their current 21-man squad.
+Left-arm spinner Axar Patel is the only one who was retained by the KXIP in their 21-man squad.
 Andrew Tye and Marcus Stoinis are two of their seven overseas recruitments who are in good form but Chris Gayle and David Miller have not been at their best of late.
 The team's biggest worry would be the lack of a specialist wicket-keeping option and how well Ravichandran Ashwin is able to take up his new role as captain of the side.
 KXIP look spoilt for choices when it comes to batting, but apart from Ashwin and Andrew Tye, their bowling does not instill too much confidence.

 Ravichandran Ashwin (c), Axar Patel, Yuvraj Singh, Karun Nair, Lokesh Rahul, Chris Gayle, David Miller, Aaron Finch, Marcus Stoinis, Mayank Agarwal, Ankit Rajpoot, Manoj Tiwary, Mohit Sharma, Mujeeb Ur Rahman, Barinder Sran, Andrew Tye, Akshdeep Nath, Ben Dwarshuis, Pardeep Sahu, Mayank Dagar, Manzoor Dar